MahamudM90/Stricky-Navabar/README.md

 # Stricky-Navabar
-This is a Basic Level Website Des
+This is a Basic Level Website Desi
 Live: mahamudm90.github.io/stricky-navabar/